 Hackers search for these types of data because they can be used to make money in a variety of ways, such as by duplicating credit cards, perpetrating fraud, deploying identity theft, and even for blackmailing people.

-Examples of Data Breaches by Industry
+Data Breaches by Industry

 The motives of cyber-criminals define which companies they will attack.
 Different sources yield different information.
-The following breaches in five industries are examples of common targets:

 How to Protect Your Private Data